 WatchDog Agent Deployment Tutorial

-In this guide, we'll walk you through the process of setting up your own SendingNetwork WatchDog agent. act as supportive validators that produce evidence for .
-This is crucial for assessing the relay availability of within the network.
+In this guide, we'll walk you through the process of setting up your own SendingNetwork WatchDog agent.
+WatchDog agents act as supportive validators that produce evidence for proof of availability.
+This is crucial for assessing the relay availability of Edge nodes within the network.
 Operating as ordinary messaging clients, WatchDog agents randomly select Edge nodes to relay challenge messages and earn rewards based on their challenge activities.
 Your SendingNetwork Experience Points (SXP) will be linked to your wallet address that contains the WatchDog license NFT.

 Before diving into the setup process, let's make sure your system meets the necessary requirements to run a WatchDog agent efficiently.
 Here's what you'll need: